 - Stage 2: Run a failover to the on-premises site.

-- Stage 3: After workloads have failed back, you reenable replicate for the on-premises VMs.
+- Stage 3: After workloads have failed back, you reenable replication for the on-premises VMs.

 VMware failback from Azure

-Review the support matrix Follow the tutorial to enable VMware to Azure replication.
-Run a failover and failback.
+Follow this tutorial to enable VMware to Azure replication.